dpareasy/Assignment1/README.md

 ![sequence_diagram2](https://user-images.githubusercontent.com/92155300/204143099-dbe686ee-22e9-4f66-960e-0e046f2b49ba.png)

-As can be seen from the above image, the state machine waits until the whole map has been built
+As can be seen from the above image, the state machine waits until the whole map has been built.
+Every time the robot needs to change location the `state_machine` make the request to armor server for queries, reasoning and manipulations.

+The `robot_state` node is always working and warn the FSM every time the battery changes state.

 ### The Finite State Machine ###